tiger42/hass-youless-component/README.md

 Home Assistant custom sensor for youless LS120

 Based on the version of [Gerben Jongerius](https://bitbucket.org/jongsoftdev/youless) and the aditions of pdwonline.
-This version displays the counter values directly into the icon instead of an image and adds extra sensors:

 ## Available sensors